24 August 2013

 To guarantee accountability to peoples and participation of civil society:

 - Establish comprehensive and inclusive mechanisms for meaningful citizen participation in determining, implementing and monitoring development goals and indicators at all levels;eliminate barriers to participation, such as cultural and language obstacles; create the conditions for and guarantee the involvement of women, youth, indigenous communities, people with disabilities, people of diverse sexual orientations and gender identities, grassroots movements and marginalized groups, among others; and build the capacity of decision-makers to facilitate meaningful citizen participation.

-- Provide adequate and stable financial support and capacity development to civil society organizations to enable effective and substantial public participation in policy dialogues and in implementing agreements and legislation at all levels.
+- Provide adequate and stable financial support and capacity development to civil society organisations to enable effective and substantial public participation in policy dialogues and in implementing agreements and legislation at all levels.

-- Recognize and support the legitimate role of civil society actors in in promoting human rightsand ensure an enabling environment for civil society organization development effectiveness.
+- Recognize and support the legitimate role of civil society actors in in promoting human rightsand ensure an enabling environment for civil society organisation development effectiveness.